James Joyce: Post-university years in Dublin

 In September 1904, Joyce was having difficulties finding a place to live and moved into a Martello tower near Dublin, which Gogarty was renting.

-Within a week, Joyce left when Gogarty and another roommate, Dermot Chenevix Trench, fired a pistol in the middle of the night at some pans hanging directly over Joyce's bed.
+Within a week, Joyce left when Gogarty and another housemate, Dermot Chenevix Trench, fired a pistol in the middle of the night at some pans hanging directly over Joyce's bed.
 With the help of funds from Lady Gregory and a few other acquaintances, Joyce and Nora left Ireland less than a month later.

-1904–1906: Zürich, Pula and Trieste
+1904–1906: Zurich, Pola and Trieste

-Zürich and Pula
+Zurich and Pola

 In October 1904, Joyce and Nora went into self-imposed exile.
-They briefly stopped in London and Paris to secure funds before heading on to Zürich.
+They briefly stopped in London and Paris to secure funds before heading on to Zurich.

-Joyce had been informed through an agent in England that there was a vacancy at the Berlitz Language School there, but when he arrived there was no position.
-The couple stayed in Zürich for a little over a week.
+Joyce had been informed through an agent in England that there was a vacancy at the Berlitz Language School, but when he arrived there was no position.
+The couple stayed in Zurich for a little over a week.
 The director of the school sent Joyce on to Trieste, which was part of the Austro-Hungarian Empire until the First World War.
 There was no vacancy there either.
 The director of the school in Trieste, Almidano Artifoni, secured a position for him in Pola, then Austria-Hungary's major naval base, where he mainly taught English to naval officers.
-Less than one month after the couple had left Ireland, Nora had already become pregnant.
+Less than one month after the couple had left Ireland, Nora had become pregnant.
 Joyce soon became close friends with Alessandro Francini Bruni, the director of the school at Pola, and his wife Clothilde.
-By the beginning of 1905, both families were living together.
+By the beginning of 1905, the two families were living together.
 Joyce kept writing when he could.
 He completed a short story for Dubliners, "Clay", and worked on his novel Stephen Hero.
-He disliked Pola, calling it a "back-of-God-speed place—a naval Siberia", and soon as a job became available, he went to Trieste.
+He disliked Pola, calling it a "back-of-God-speed place—a naval Siberia", and as soon as a job became available, he went to Trieste.